Songs For Teaching

 Many thanks to Hap Palmer for permission to display these lyrics.

-©Hap-Pal Music.
-All rights reserved.
+©Hap-Pal Music All rights reserved.